 All departing employees must go through a formal exit interview.
 Department managers and supervisors will coordinate this effort through the Human Resources Department.
 Individuals leaving the Company should return all uniforms, equipment, tools, and manuals, keys or any other Company issued items to the department prior to holding the exit interview.
-During the exit interview, employees should be prepared to return gate passes, photo identification cards and medical identification cards.
+During the exit interview, employees should be prepared to return any company property that wasn't already returned to their managers.